 If you’ve been around the web, you know social sharing buttons are everywhere.
 These buttons make it easy for visitors to share the content of a site on Facebook, Twitter, and other social networks.
 It’s generally accepted that if you make all of your site’s content easily shareable, you will be rewarded with increased views and traffic to your site.
-For this reason, many site owners devote valuable screen real estate and precious load time to social share widgets with the idea that it will pay off later.
+For this reason, many site owners devote valuable screen real estate and precious load time to social share widgets.

 But consider this: do you ever actually use the social sharing buttons on any sites you visit?
-Statistically, it’s very likely you answered “no,” but social sharing buttons continue to find their way into new designs on new sites.
+Statistically, it’s very likely you answered “no”.
+However, social sharing buttons continue to find their way into new designs on new sites.

 By the numbers